Pastor & Staff

 Little Methodist School Director

-Sue is excited and honored to be the school’s new director.
-She has been part of the LMS family for over 15 years.
+Sue has been part of the LMS family for over 18 years.
 She started as a parent in 2000, followed by an aide and then lead preschool and pre-k teacher.
-Sue has a BA in Communications from CSUS and has completed over 25 Early Childhood Education classes.
+Sue has a BA in Communications from CSUS and has completed over 28 Early Childhood Education classes.
 She believes that children learn through the process and she enjoys enriching them socially, academically and developmentally.
-She is married with three teenagers.
+She is married with three grown children.